Hiren-marakana/NASA-REST-API/README.md

                      iii.
 The diameter of the Object, in metres iv.
 Whether or not the Object is hazardous
                      v.
 The velocity of the object in Kilometres per hour

+ <b>Step 4.</b> Get the Invoked URL of API from aws console
+                * From AWS API Gateway tab go to details coloumn and note down the Invoke URL of API created in step 2

+                Invoke URL for earthobjects is: https://kwbi1k66dh.execute-api.us-west-2.amazonaws.com/earthobjects